CumulusNetworks/docs/content/cumulus-linux-57/Whats-New/_index.md

   - Show commands to show the IP neighbor table and set commands to create an IP neighbor table entry for an interface
   - Enhanced {{<link url="NVUE-CLI/#configuration-management-commands" text="show config history">}} command output now in table format
   - Improvements to adaptive-routing link-utilization-threshold{{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="nv show mlag command outputs">}}
-  - FRR now restarts only when you change the FRR daemon file, change the BGP ASN, remove the default instance, disable the SNMP server (with agentx configuration present).
+  - FRR now restarts only when you enable or disable a routing protocol, change the BGP ASN, or disable the SNMP server.

-{{< expand "Commands that now reload switchd instead of restarting switchd" >}}
+{{< expand "Commands that no longer require a switchd restart" >}}

 ```
 nv set/unset system acl mode non-atomic